zevero/simpleWebstorage/README.md

 Storage
 =======

-Simple localStorage / sessionStorage prototype functions.
-Even simpler than the simpler fork of jStorage.
+A much cleaner interface for localStorage / sessionStorage with less than 20 lines of code.
+Even simpler than [simpleStorage](https://github.com/andris9/simpleStorage) the simpler fork of [jStorage](https://github.com/andris9/jStorage).

 Usage
 -----